 Transfer the smoothie to a glass or to-go cup and sip away!

 I love that this smoothie reminds me of my favorite blueberry muffins and blueberry scone recipes.
 The best part is that I can put all of the ingredients in my blender the night before and store it in the fridge.
 In the morning, all I have to do is blend, and breakfast is good to go!

 Has your blender seen better days?
 Check out all my top picks for cheap (but awesome) blenders here!

 This recipe is one I usually drink on days that I will be working out.
 It’s perfect because it’s heavy on the protein, which is essential when you are working out to help repair your body, plus it keeps me full so I’m not thinking about food while I exercise (at least I try not to).

-I’ve mentioned before why I love VegaOne.
-It is made from whole-food plant based ingredients and my stomach tolerates it very well.
-I prefer to use the vanilla flavor for this recipe -actually, it’s the base for most of my recipes.
-In my opinion their vanilla goes well with every flavor.
+I prefer to use the vanilla flavored protein for this recipe, it’s the base for most of my smoothies and in my opinion, vanilla goes well with every flavor.

 Back to the smoothie.
 From time to time I “eyeball” it and make extras.
-That means that my 3 year old gets his share of greens as well.
+That means that my 3-year-old gets his share of greens as well.
 He’s my smoothie buddy.
-If you are having trouble getting your kids to drink “green” smoothies, this is one “purple” smoothie worth trying.

 - ½ teaspoon vanilla extract

 - Add all ingredients inside a blender in the order listed.
 Blend until smooth.